kedro-org/kedro/docs/source/starters/create_a_starter.md

-# How to create a Kedro starter
+# Create a Kedro starter

 Kedro starters are a useful way to create a new project that contains code to run as-is, or to adapt and extend.